Castle Rock State Park (California): Usage and activities

 Castle Rock State Park is suitable for many activities.
 There are two walk-in campgrounds for overnight hikers, many trails for day-hikes, rock climbing routes, and picnic areas.
 Dogs are not allowed on the trails or in the campgrounds, and horses allowed only on designated trails.

-History and uncertain future
+History

 The park was established in 1968.

 Under Governor Jerry Brown's 2011 budget proposal this park was going to close.
 This would have meant that visitors couldn't enter the park, and rangers would no longer staff the park.

 California Assembly Bill 42 was signed into law on October 5, 2011.
 This bill allows state parks to enter into operating agreements with non-profit organizations.
 The Portola and Castle Rock Foundation has been formed to help support Portola and Castle Rock State Parks.

 On March 14, 2012 the park was removed from the state park closure list for a one-year reprieve based on a $250,000 donation by the Sempervirens Fund.

+On August 1, 2019, a new park entrance opened, featuring Wi-Fi, picnic areas, 90 parking spaces, and an amphitheater.
+This parking lot was funded by an 8.7 million dollar donation from the Sempervirens Fund.